materialsvirtuallab/matcalc/docs/matcalc.md

 #### benchmarks

-A list containing benchmark configurations or data for
+A list containing benchmark configurations or elemental_refs for

 * **Type:**
   list